Saebyuckbaan/demo-mockup/Home.md

   4. Add spacing between the bars on your chart If they aren't present.
 You may want to revisit the ``xScale`` function.

 4. **Labeling the X and Y Axis**
-  1. For the last step you are required to draw and x and y axis to hold the bar charts.
+  1. For the last step you are required to draw an x and y axis to hold the bar charts.
   2. If your names on the x-axis are being overlapped, rotate the text so that it no longer touches the other labels.

 5. **End Result**